fabri1983/sgdk-video-player/README.md

 ### Features
 - Supports up to 256+ colors per frame.
-- Supports both NTSC and PAL systems.
-- Currently running at 10~15 FPS in NTSC and 10~12 FPS in PAL, with a frame size of 272x192 pixels.
+- Currently running at 10~15 FPS in NTSC and 10~12 FPS in PAL, with a frame size of 272 x 192 pixels (34 x 24 tiles).
 - Uses custom extensions for the [Stef's SGDK rescomp tool](https://github.com/Stephane-D/SGDK/blob/master/bin/rescomp.txt).
+- Uses custom tiledpalettequant app (not public yet).

 ### Config theese first:
 - You need *Image Magick v7.x* tools set in _PATH_.
 - You need *ffmpeg* set in the _PATH_.
 - Set `ENABLE_BANK_SWITCH` 1 in _SGDK_'s `config.h` if the rom size is bigger than 4MB, and re build the _SGDK_ lib.
-- You need *NodeJs* and set *NODEJS_HOME* in your user/system variables.
+- You need *NodeJs* and its *NODEJS_HOME* env var set as user/system variable.

 ### Instructions using custom tiledpalettequant app
 1) `env.bat`
-Set NodeJs env var.
+Sets NodeJs env var.

-2) By default we use resolution 272x192 pixels for the video processing and displaying.
+2) By default we use resolution 272 x 192 pixels for the video processing and displaying.
 If you change that resolution you need to update constant `VIDEO_FRAME_PLANE_ADDRESS`.
 See `checkCorrectPlaneAddress()` in `videoPlayer.c`.
 Then edit accordingly while going through next steps.